scc-digitalhub/sdk-docs/docs/runtimes/python.md

 ### Function

 The python runtime introduces a function of kind `python`.
-The syntax for creating a `Function` is the same as the [new_function](../entities/functions/crud.md) method.

 #### Function parameters